Blockchain Certification Training Course

 Its price is expressed in ether and it’s decided by the miners, which can refuse to process the transaction with less than a certain gas price.

-Well, Ethereum can be used to build some really cool applications called DApps and DAO.
+Wondering what can be built on Ethereum?
+Well, Ethereum can be used to build some really cool applications called DApps.

 A user may need to exchange Ether as a way to settle a contract with another user, using the network’s distributed computer nodes as a way to facilitate the distribution of this data.